netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 ## Error handling

-The NETCONF server SHOULD follow the "Processing Model for Working with Trace Context" as specified in {{W3C-Trace-Context}}.
+When interacting with these extensions, the NETCONF server follow the specifications of section 2.3 in {{W3C-Trace-Context}}.
+A detailed processing model example is also provided in the document.
 Based on this processing model, it is NOT RECOMMENDED to reject an RPC because of the trace context attribute values.

 If the server still decides to reject the RPC because of the trace context attribute values, ietf-trace-context.yang SHOULD be included in the YANG library and the server MUST return a NETCONF rpc-error with the following values: